-Wage theft occurs when employers do not pay workers according to the law.
+Wage theft is when employers do not pay workers according to the law.

-Examples of wage theft: not paying at all, paying below minimum wage, not paying overtime, not allowing workers to take meal and rest breaks, not paying for required sick leave or taking workers’ tips, paying employees with invalid checks with insufficient funds, breaking promises to pay at a later date or forcing employees to record fewer hours than actually worked on timesheets.
+Examples of wage theft: Not paying at all, paying below minimum wage, not paying overtime, not allowing workers to take meal and rest breaks, not paying for required sick leave or taking workers’ tips, paying employees with invalid checks with insufficient funds, breaking promises to pay at a later date or forcing employees to record fewer hours than actually worked.

 Los Angeles is the wage theft capital of the U.S.:

 While Los Angeles low-wage workers alone lose $1.4 billion to wage theft every year, workers in Chicago and New York are close behind.
 Collectively, the three cities account for $3 billion in wage theft each year.

 At least 650,000 low-wage workers in Los Angeles lose $26.20 million in wage theft each week.
 The average amount of wages stolen is $40 weekly, representing 12.5% of a worker’s total income.
 Workers already making under $20,000 are shorted an average of $2,070 annually, although many Wage Justice Center cases include wage theft amounts that are much larger.